MrUPGrade/linux_stuff/docker.md

 **Note on Mint**

-On Mint edit **/lib/systemd/system/docker.service** and remove -H fd:// from the line stasring with ExecStart=/usr/bin/dockerd
+On Mint edit **/lib/systemd/system/docker.service** and remove -H fd:// from the line stasting with ExecStart=/usr/bin/dockerd